marc-ed-raffalli/marc-ed-raffalli.github.io/pages/en/projects/geo-game.md

 It was implemented with the components from
 [React Leaflet](https://github.com/PaulLeCam/react-leaflet/)
 (*wrapper for [Leaflet](http://leafletjs.com/)*)
-and uses the tiles from the [Mapbox](https://www.mapbox.com/) service.
+and uses the tiles from the free [Mapbox](https://www.mapbox.com/) service.

 ### Geo JSON layer